- 66 (Registered)

 At its core healthcare is relational.
 Attachment is the study of relationships.
 There are universal strategies of attachment that are activated under stress, that have been categorised as secure and insecure.
 Medical intervention will likely activate secure or insecure attachment behaviours.
 This webinar will provide an overview of attachment theory and its possible application to paediatric nursing as it relates to the child, caregiver/parent, and nurse.

-This webinar was recorded on Monday 24th June at 1.00pm AEST,and is now available to watch on-demand.
+This webinar was recorded on Monday 24th June and is now available to watch on-demand.

 This webinar is included in the membership.

 The Application of Attachment Theory to Paediatric Nursing

 In this session, you will:

 - Gain and understanding of attachment theory and the features of secure and insecure attachment